Agnieszka-21/namaste-django/README.md

 - In settings.py, set LOGOUT_REDIRECT_URL to the homepage
 - Ensure a confirmation message is shown after the User logged out of their account

 #### User Story [#8: Manage the User (Client) account](https://github.com/Agnieszka-21/namaste-django/issues/8)
 As a User (Client), I would like to be able to add a profile image and edit my account details, so that they stay up to date and I am in charge of my profile.

 __Acceptance Criteria__
 - Given that I am a logged in user, when I navigate to my Account page, then I can add/edit/delete suitable profile data.
 - Given that I am a logged in user, when I add/edit/delete my profile data, then get a notification that confirms my changes.
-- Given that I am a logged in user, when there is an issue with adding/editing/deleting my profile data, then the site informs me what went wrong.
+- Given that I am a logged in user, when there is an issue with adding/editing/deleting my profile data, then the site informs me that my changes were not saved.

 __Implementation__
 - Create the Profile view and a matching template with the option "Edit profile"
 - Create an "Edit profile" view for updating the profile (profile form), and a matching template
 - Create messages to be shown upon form submission that let the user know whether their data was updated successfully (or not)
 - Redirect user to the Profile page, so that they can see their updated profile right away

 #### User Story [#10: Book a class](https://github.com/Agnieszka-21/namaste-django/issues/10)
 As a User (Client), I would like to book a class, so that I can attend it.